augustomonoo/python-htmlelements/README.md

 I've used some JSX, and really liked it, but that meant going JS/TS.

 Then I saw FastHTML.
-Specifically, it's ft.
+Specifically, it's [ft components](https://fastht.ml/docs/explains/explaining_xt_components.html).
 And loved it.

 And tried using it within Django, and it worked fine!
 The only issue is pulling the entire FastHTML as a dependency, which is not very nice if